ULL-ESIT-PAI-2025-2026/2025-2026-pai-integraci-n-continua-2025-2026-pai-integracion-continua/slides/README.md

 ## ⚡ Vite as a Development Tool

-:contentReference[oaicite:2]{index=2} is a modern frontend build tool designed for speed and simplicity.
+Vite is a modern frontend build tool designed for speed and simplicity.

 ### Key features: